tperry21/hello-world/README.md

 Hi!

+This is Tom.

-This is Tom and I have no idea what I'm doing.
+I have no idea what I'm doing.

 Or where I'm going.

+But glad to be here & learning.

 Bye for now.